patchlevel/event-sourcing/docs/message.md

 * `IndexHeader` - The global position of the message in the store.
 * `TagsHeader` - The tags attached to the message (experimental).
 * `ArchivedHeader` - Flag if the message is archived.

-The `DoctrineDbalStore` is aggregate based and adds:

-* `AggregateHeader` - Contains the aggregate name, aggregate id, playhead and recorded on.
 * `StreamStartHeader` - Flag if the message is the first message in a new stream.

-The `StreamDoctrineDbalStore` is stream based and splits the same information into single headers:

-* `StreamNameHeader` - The name of the stream, for example `profile-e3e3e3e3-3e3e-3e3e-3e3e-3e3e3e3e3e3e`.
-* `PlayheadHeader` - The position of the message inside its stream.
-* `RecordedOnHeader` - The point in time when the message was saved.
-* `EventIdHeader` - The unique id of the event.

 ```php
 use Patchlevel\EventSourcing\Message\Message;